lucas-mior/dwmblocks2/README.md

 plus the clock block, which is part of dwmblocks2 itself.
 You are encouraged to edit `main.c` to suit your needs.

+## Clicks
+You need to apply the patch `dwm-statuscmd.diff` on dwm for mouse clicks to work.

 ## Instalation
 ```
 $ git clone https://github.com/lucas-mior/dwmblocks2